chianyungcode/taskify/README.md

 # Taskify

-Todo List App is a task management application that allows users to add, edit, and delete tasks.
+Taskify is a task management application that allows users to add, edit, and delete tasks.
 This application is built using React and TypeScript, along with several additional libraries to support its functionality.

 ## Features